TheRaytracers/freecad-povray-render/README.md

-# Macro for exporting a FreeCAD model to POV-Ray
+# Workbench for exporting a FreeCAD model to POV-Ray

-**This macro exports your FreeCAD model to POV-Ray and is very easy to use, also for absolute beginners in the rendering of images.
-But advanced users have also the full control about the process & settings and can use all POV-Ray features.**
+**With this workbench you will be able to create easily photorealistic pictures of your model, even if you're a beginner in raytracing.
+If you're an advanced users with more knowledge, you can get the full control about all detailed settings.**

 ![Logo and Renderings](README_img.png)